dimforge/ncollide/book/faq/README.md

 --------

-#### What are the units used by **ncollide**?
+#### Which units are used by **ncollide**?

-The units used by **ncollide** are left to your imagination.
-They can as well be kilometers, miles, litters, luxes, or zablotrixes.
+This is left to your imagination.
+They can as well be kilometers, miles, litters, lumens, or nyan cats.
 It all depends on your application.
-Just try to choose your units such that the quantities (especially distances) remain close to 1.0.
-Therefore it is generally a **very bad idea** to choose pixels are your principal distance unit.
-In addition, huge size ratios (_big_ objects interacting with _small_ objects) should be avoided.
-This is very prone to rounding errors.
+Just try to choose your units such that the quantities (especially sizes) remain close to 1.0.
+Therefore it is generally a **very bad idea** to choose one pixel as your principal distance unit!
+In addition, significant size ratios (_big_ objects interacting with _small_ objects) should be avoided as they are very prone to generate rounding errors.

 The recommended units are those given by the [International System of Units](http://en.wikipedia.org/wiki/International_System_of_Units) − that is − meters, kilograms, seconds, and so on.
+But again, it depends on your application!

 --------